Who is Mark Rutte and where is the Tweede Kamer? Find out with this article on the Dutch government.

 The Netherlands is a parliamentary democracy with three branches of government:

-- Executive: The prime minister (currently Mark Rutte) leads the national government, the executive branch of the Netherlands political system.
+- Executive: The prime minister (currently Mark Rutte) leads the national government, the executive branch of the Dutch political system.
 This branch includes the cabinet, in which a number of political parties make up the governing coalition.

 - Legislature: The Dutch parliament (Staten-Generaal) is made up of two chambers: the 150-seat, directly-elected lower house, Tweede Kamer (House of Representatives) and the 75-seat upper house, Eerste Kamer (Senate).
 Both houses traditionally meet in The Hague‘s Binnenhof, although the complex is under renovation, expected to last until 2026.

 - Judiciary: The Netherlands has 11 District Courts, four Courts of Appeal, and one Supreme Court.
 In 2002, the Dutch judiciary system was reorganized, safeguarding judicial independence and reinforcing its constitutional position.
 The judiciary system does not fall under the authority of the Ministry for Justice and Security.

 Main political parties in the Netherlands

 - People’s Party for Freedom and Democracy (Volkspartij voor Vrijheid en Democratie, VVD): The VVD was founded in 1948 and is led by Prime Minister Mark Rutte, currently in a caretaker role.
 The party promotes conservative liberalism and regulated free-market economics.

 - Democrats 66 (Democraten 66, D66): Named after its year of foundation, D66 has been led by Sigrid Kaag since 2020.
 D66’s ideology is progressive, social liberalism.
 The party is strongly pro-European Union.

 - Party for Freedom (Partij voor de Vrijheid, PVV): Founded in 2006 by controversial politician Geert Wilders, the PVV relies largely on donations.
 The party has a conservative, nationalist ideology, with anti-Islam, anti-immigration, and anti-EU views.